John Wesley Haley: Early life

 John Wesley Haley was born in Bracebridge (Muskoka), Ontario on August 25, 1878.
 His family moved to Sombra, Ontario.
-In 1898, John Haley was converted at a Free Methodist camp meeting held on his father’s farm in Lambton County, Ontario.
+In 1898, John Haley was converted at a Free Methodist camp meeting held on his father's farm in Lambton County, Ontario.
 In 1900, he was appointed by the West Ontario Conference to assist Rev. W.H.
 Wilson in pioneering in Western Canada (Manitoba/Saskatchewan).
-In 1901, he was granted a local preacher’s license.
+In 1901, he was granted a local preacher's license.

 Career

 Haley sailed for Africa in 1902 where he spent many years as a missionary in Mozambique (first called Portuguese East Africa) and South Africa.

-As previously arranged, Esther Jane (Jennie) Hamilton, who was born in Charlemont, Ontario, June 24, 1877, joined him in 1905 and they married on March 15, 1905 in Fairview, near Umzumbe, Natal, South Africa.
+As previously arranged, Esther Jane (Jennie) Hamilton, who was born in Charlemont, Ontario, June 24, 1877, joined him in 1905 and they married on March 15, 1905, in Fairview, near Umzumbe, Natal, South Africa.
 On January 6, 1906, Their first child, Florence, was born in Durban, Natal, South Africa.

-For health and family reasons, the Haleys left Africa in 1909 and, following medical advise to get onto the land, took up "homesteading" in Saskatchewan on a section of land that was given them by the Canadian government.
+For health and family reasons, the Haleys left Africa in 1909 and, following medical advice to get onto the land, took up "homesteading" in Saskatchewan on a section of land that was given them by the Canadian government.
 On October 22, 1910, their son Blake was born.

 In 1913, the Haley moved from Saskatchewan to take up a small church in Niagara Falls, Ontario.
 On August 24, 1914, Dorothy was born in Niagara Falls, Ontario.

-Holding up their return to Africa, the Haleys moved from Niagara Falls to Sarnia to care for Haley’s ailing mother and sister in September 1915.
+Holding up their return to Africa, the Haleys moved from Niagara Falls to Sarnia to care for Haley's ailing mother and sister in September 1915.